 According to the company, GEMCO is one of the world’s lowest-cost manganese ore producers.
 Anglo American (LSE:AAL) holds the other 40-percent interest in Australia Manganese.
 In July, Australia Manganese reported a 10-percent increase in production year-on-year for the 2018 financial year.

 In 2017, Gabon was the fourth-largest producer of manganese.
 The country produced 1.6 million MT of manganese, slightly down from the 1.62 million MT it put out in 2016.

 The Moanda mine is a key manganese operation in the country.
 ERAMET (EPA:ERA), the world’s second-largest producer of high-grade manganese ore, operates the mine through its subsidiary COMILOG.
 In 2017, ERAMET’s overall manganese production totaled 4.1 million tons.
 According to a recent press release, ERAMET is on course to break a new record for production in 2018.

 Mine production: 1.2 million MT

-Brazil produced 1.2 million MT of manganese in 2017, a bit more than it put out in 2016.
-Major miner Vale (NYSE:VALE) is the largest producer of manganese in the country, and accounts for a whopping 70 percent of its market.
-According to the company, 80 percent of the manganese it produces comes from the Azul mine.
+Brazil produced 1.2 million MT of manganese in 2017, slightly more than it put out in 2016.
+Major miner Vale (NYSE:VALE) is the largest manganese miner in the country, and accounts for a whopping 70 percent of its market.
+According to the company, 80 percent of its manganese comes from the Azul mine.